lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 To support serialization of seed values as private keys, let Algorithm 19b denote the same procedure as Algorithm 19 in {{FIPS203}} except it returns (ek, dk, d, z) on line 7.
 Additionally, Algorithm 16 should be promoted to be a "main algorithm" for external use in expanding seed values.

 Note also that unlike other private key compression methods in other algorithms, expanding a private key from a seed is a one-way function, meaning that once a full key is expanded from seed and the seed discarded, the seed cannot be re-created even if the full expanded private key is available.
-For this reason it is RECOMMENDED that implementations retain and export the seed, even when also exporting the expanded key.
+For this reason it is RECOMMENDED that implementations retain and export the seed, even when also exporting the expanded private key.

 # Private Key Consistency Tesing